plasmacel/makekit/MANUAL.md

 #### `mk help`

-Outputs the list of available commands and basic descriptions of them.
+Outputs the list of available commands and their basic descriptions.

 #### `mk host`